kimmykokonut/graph-theory/README.md

-# This is a basic test setup for Epicodus Code School for the computer science unit

-### Goal: build small logic-based applications to try out new concepts.
-These applications will not have a UI.
-Instead, we will use a test-driven environment with JavaScript to build out these applications.
+# Learning Graph Theory with Epicodus

+### Goal: build a 'social' graph, where nodes and edges can be created
+* Utilize Map and Set
+* Use TDD Jest Testing

 ### Setup:
 * Make a new repo with this template.